Smart Planet Association

 To be the reference organization that provides the confidence to all stakeholders globally who seek to validate the implementation of sustainable development initiatives and standards.

-Our mission, vision and objectives will be achieved via the establishment of permanent and ad-hoc committees comprised of SPA member stakeholders and experts working together with SPA staff in the different technical areas that comprise the sustainable development subject matter.
+Our mission, vision and objectives will be achieved via the establishment of permanent and ad hoc commitments comprise of SBA members, stakeholders and experts working together with SBA staff in the different technical areas that comprise the sustainable development subject matter

 Research Areas

-The SPA’s research and scope of program activities are aligned with the United Nations 2030 Agenda for Sustainable Development.
-The table below lists the UN defined areas of critical importance and the corresponding research and program activities that the SPA is chartered to engage in.
+The SPA research and scope of program activities are aligned with the United Nations 2030 agenda for sustainable Development.
+The table below lists the UN defined areas of critical importance and the corresponding research and program activities that the SPCA is chartered to engage in.

 People